 The Concern Debates have been running since 1984.
 They are a core element of Concern's Active Citizenship programme which seeks to encourage further learning and debate about issues of global justice and human development.

-Concern Worldwide thanks you for agreeing to volunteer your time and expertise as an adjudicator.
-The debates simply could not happen without you.
+Concern would like to thank you for agreeing to volunteer your time and expertise as an adjudicator, the debates simply could not happen without you.

 The aims of the Concern Debates are: